serena-ramley/ecommerce/README.md

 #### 11. Redux

-      (see src\redux for variables that can't be passed in a parent-child component relationship as several components access these variables)
+      (see src\redux\root-reducer, src\redux\cart and src\components\cart-icon\cart-icon.component.jsx for variables that can't be passed in a parent-child component relationship as several components access these variables)

 ## Available Scripts